secretsciencelab/secretcampfire/README.md

 1. Click [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 2. Make a new Heroku account if you don't have one yet (it's free).
-Sign in if you do.
+Sign in.

 3. Enter a name for your app.
 This name will become your blog's address.
 E.g. if you enter `secretcampfire`, your blog's address will be `secretcampfire.herokuapp.com`.
 Click `Deploy app`.